NewsappAJC/hospitalCheckup/README.md

 ## Notes
 - Rate == Ratio
 - Range (popup) is the confidence interval
-- "State Average" - I calculated national average (by state)... that's what we want right?
 - Need to explain the benchmark is always 1 (right???)

 ##Improvements on original hospital quality app